Enjoy Early Enrolment Pricing until Sept. 7, 2019!

 Who should take this workshop?

-Why does the workshop stretch over 8 months?
+Why does the workshop take place over 8 months?

 In order for all participants to have the opportunity to workshop 250-300 pages of work, the workshop must take place over approximately 25 weeks (plus the planning meeting week).
-Taking time off for the December and March holidays brings the workshop into May, when all participant drafts will have been critiqued in full.
+Taking time off for the December and March holidays brings the workshop into late May/ early June, when all participant drafts will have been critiqued in full.

 Participants must commit to the full scope of the workshop in order to ensure consistency for all participants.